Buchdahl compactness limit and gravitational field energy: Gravitational field energy and Buchdahl limit

 Let us briefly recall the Brown-York prescription \cite{bro-yor} in which it is envisioned that a space-time region is bounded in a $3$-cylindrical timelike surface bounded at the two ends by a $2$-surface.
 Then Brown-York quasilocal energy is defined by

-where $k$ and $q$ are respectively trace of extrinsic curvature and metric on $2$-surface.
+where $k$ and $q$ are respectively trace of extrinsic curvature and determinant of metric, $q_{ab}$ on $2$-surface.
 The reference extrinsic curvature, $k_0$ is of some reference space-time, which for asymptotically flat case would naturally be Minkowski flat.
-This is the measure of total energy contained inside some radius $R$ around a static object.
-The evaluation of the above integral for Reissner - Nordstr{$\ddot o$}m metric yields,
+This is the measure of total energy contained inside a sphere of some radius $R$ around a static object.
+The evaluation of the above integral for the Reissner - Nordstr{$\ddot o$}m metric yields,